 - Students using VA Education Benefits

 - Department of Defense employees

 - Civilian employees of the US Coast Guard

 - Veterans Affairs employees

-If you are active duty, drilling reservist, or a member of the National Guard, you may be eligible to receive Tuition Assistance (TA).
+If you are active duty, Reservist, or a member of the National Guard, you may be eligible to receive Tuition Assistance (TA).
 To determine your eligibility for TA, please contact your Education Service Officer (ESO) for details.
-Note: If you are a Reservist or National Guard personnel, you should also seek any tuition assistance or reimbursement that your respective employers may offer as this could lower your total out-of-pocket expenses
+Note: If you are a Reservist or National Guard personnel, you should also seek any tuition assistance or reimbursement that your respective military employers may offer as this could lower your total out-of-pocket expenses.

-If you are active duty, pursuing a Master's degree, and are using TA, you may be eligible for Top-Up.
-Since Tuition Assistance will not cover the complete cost of tuition, you'll appreciate this benefit.
+If you are active duty military, pursuing a master's degree, and are using TA, you may be eligible for Top-Up.
+Since Tuition Assistance will not cover the complete cost of tuition, you'll appreciate this military education benefit.
 Top-Up (the Floyd D. Spence Act) permits the VA to pay the difference between your actual tuition and what Military Tuition Assistance will not cover.